Electroweak corrections to $gg\to H^{-}t\bar{b}$ at the LHC: Conclusions

 Numerical results have been presented for the CPX scenario.
 The production cross section shows a strong dependence on $\tan\beta$, $M_{H^\pm}$ and $\phi_t$.
 Large production rates occur for small $\tan\beta$, small $M_{H^\pm}$ and phases $\phi_t$ around $\pm \pi$.
 At LO, the cross section increases strongly with large $\tan\beta$.
 This behavior is, however, significantly reduced when NLO corrections are included.
 An interesting feature is the $\phi_t$ dependence: while the LO cross section is just a constant, the IBA and NLO results show a strong dependence with a minimum at $\phi_t=0$.

 We have also presented various differential distributions of the final state particles, where the NLO EW corrections are usually negative.

-{\bf Acknowledgments} \\ D.T.N. and L.D.N. would like to thank the Max-Planck Insitut f{\"u}r Physik in Munich where most of this work has been done and acknowledge the support from the Deutsche Forschungsgemeinschaft via the Sonder-forschungsbereich/Transregio SFB/TR-9 Computational Particle Physics.
+{\bf Acknowledgments} \\ D.T.N. and L.D.N. would like to thank the Max-Planck Insitut f{\"u}r Physik in Munich where most of this work has been done and acknowledge the support from the Deutsche Forschungsgemeinschaft via the Sonderforschungsbereich/Transregio SFB/TR-9 Computational Particle Physics.
+L.D.N. is partially supported by the Vietnam Academy of Science and Technology between the Vietnam-France collaboration program in particle physics under the grant VAST.HTQT.PHAP.04/2012-2013.